Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

 \subsection{Initial Cuts}

-Now we will consider what happens when we specify number of resources allocated to one or two objects at a time, and make the most optimistic assumption possible elsewhere.
+We can get useful initial cuts by considering what happens if we specify number of resources allocated to one or two objects at a time, and make the most optimistic assumption possible elsewhere.
 In the language of the LBBD literature, we will add a relaxation of the subproblem to the master problem.
 First of all, we know that